Nikolay Ivanovich Ashinov: Sagallo expedition

 This left Ashinov with no other solution than funding his expedition through private means.

 On 10 December 1888, the mission set off for Africa: it comprised about 150 people of various origins, including women with children and around 40 people of the spiritual delegation led by Archimandrite Paisius.
 The expedition was transported from Alexandria to Port Said by the Russian ship Lazarev.
-In Port Said, Ashinov hired the Austrian ship Amphitride, which entered the Gulf of Tadjoura -then a French protectorate- on 6 January 1889.
+In Port Said, Ashinov hired the Austrian ship Amphitride, which entered the Gulf of Tadjoura - then a French protectorate - on 6 January 1889.
 There, they were welcomed by four Cossacks who have been securing luggage and supplies since the previous visit.
 Abyssinian priests were also awaiting the spiritual delegation and its leader Paisius.

 Once ashore, the pretense of a religious mission to Ethiopia was quickly abandoned as Ashinov revealed his intention to settle permanently in the Gulf of Tadjoura.

 Ashinov organized a shelter for the mission in the abandoned Egyptian fort of Sagallo, where they settled on 14 January.
 Concurrently, he announced the place Russian soil and christened it New Moscow (Новая Москва).
 Additionally he proclaimed as Russian land the area "fifty miles along the coast and a hundred miles inland": on 28 January the Russian flag was raised.

 While several people from the expedition fled to Obock, a nearby village from the French territory nearby, French authorities became aware of the presence of the Russian colony, at odds with the initial intention to travel to Abyssinia.

 On 5 February 1889, an ultimatum, supported by a French squadron consisting of a cruiser and three gunboats, was sent to Ashinov demanding his withdrawal from the French protectorate.
 Passing the deadline, Sagallo was shelled by artillery, killing one Cossack and five civilians.
 Furthermore, the attack entirely destroyed the landings.
-Soon Ashinov troops surrendered and were put under arrest by the French.
+Ashinov's troops soon surrendered and were put under arrest by the French.

 They were sent back to Suez on the clipper Zabiyaka and then to Odessa on the steamship Chikhachev.

 After a short investigation ordered by the Tsar Alexander III, most of the members of the expedition were sent to an "ad hoc" place of residence: